FePhyFoFum/phlawd_db_editor/README.md

 - move   : `-m NCBIID PARENTNCBIID RANK`
 - rename : `-r NCBIID NEWNAME`

 Only do one at a time and be careful!
+Delete and move edits can also take names as arguments, although this only works if names are unique (this is checked).
 Each edit will be stored in a logfile (which you can set with `-l` or it defaults to `phlawd_db_editor.log`).

 Once you have completed your edits, you will need to `--rebuild`.